Definition

 Related Concepts

-To build a more complete picture, explore these related concepts: Acceptance Criteria, User Story, and Sprint.
+To build a more complete picture, explore these related concepts: Acceptance Criteria, User Story, Sprint, and Definition of Ready.
+The counterpart that ensures work is properly prepared before the team pulls it into a sprint.
 Each connects to this term and together they form a toolkit that product managers draw on daily.